milanjanosov/janosov.com/content/blog/functional_network_map_of_the_companion_dog_brain.md

 coverImg: functional_network_map_of_the_companion_dog_brain.jpeg
 ---

-This study on canine brain networks reveals several new findings on mammalian brain evolution, and presents the first anatomically-defined ROI (region of interest) based functional network map of the companion dog brain combining fMRI, ethology, and network science.
+This study on canine brain networks reveals several new findings on mammalian brain evolution and presents the first anatomically-defined ROI (region of interest) based functional network map of the companion dog brain combining fMRI, ethology, and network science.

 <!--more-->